lrei/legal-AI/README.md

 Each passage is encoded into a high-dimensional vector (embedding) using a pre-trained language model:

 - **Model Used**: [`BAAI/bge-small-en`](https://huggingface.co/BAAI/bge-small-en), which is especially suitable for generating embeddings that capture a semantic meaning.
-- **Normalization**: Embeddings are normalized to unit length so we can later on compute the cosine similarity of each article.
+- **Normalization**: Embeddings are normalized to unit length to enable the computation of cosine similarity of each article.

 #### Storing Metadata and Embeddings
 To optimize storage and retrieval efficiency, embeddings and metadata are stored separately: